Topology of rotating stratified fluids with and without background shear flow

 We proceed to calculate the topological index of the bands by searching for singularities in the phase of the frequency eigenfunctions in wavevector space.
 The eigenfunctions have gauge freedom, as the phase of the three components can be rotated together by an arbitrary amount $\phi(\vec{k})$ at each point in wavevector space:

 As mentioned previously in Section \ref{topology} we remove the gauge redundancy by multiplying the $v$-component of the Poincar\'e modes by the complex conjugate of the $\eta$-component, $\eta^*(\vec{k}) = \eta(-\vec{k})$:

 leaving only the internal phase difference between the two amplitudes.
 Figure~\ref{fig:fy_phase} depicts the argument of $\Xi_\pm(\vec{k})$, $\tan^{-1} (\mathrm{Re}(\Xi) / \mathrm{Im} (\Xi))$, of the positive Poincar\'e modes as a function of $k_x$ and $k_y$ for the spatially varying Coriolis parameter of Eq.~\eqref{eqn:coriolis} where the eigenmodes are obtained by diagonalizing the $69 \times 69$ linear operator.
-The positive Poincar\'e bands exhibit respectively a vortex and an anti-vortex centered at the origin in wavevector space where the phase cannot be uniquely defined for negative and positive $f_0$ respectively.
+The positive Poincar\'e bands exhibit respectively a vortex and an anti-vortex centered at the origin in wavevector space where the phase cannot be uniquely defined for positive and negative $f_0$ respectively.
 The difference in the winding number between the two bands equals $2$.
 The difference in the winding number for either Poincar\'e band changes by $2$ going between the two hemispheres.
-The planetary waves have no vortex as expected.
+The planetary waves have no vortex as expected (Fig.~\ref{fig:fy_phase_rossby}).

 By virtue of the single-valuedness of $\Xi_\pm(\vec{k})$, the winding number must be integer-valued and thus topological in character.
 Unlike the calculation of the Chern number which is found by integrating the Berry curvature over wavevector space, no integrals are required for the calculation of the winding number, and the non-compact nature of wavevector space for continuous fluids does not cloud its interpretation.